AdrianNiu/nlp/README.md

 Another useful analysis technique is identifying the different parts of speech within a specific text or a sentence.
 POS tagging results in a list of tuples; each tuple contains the word and its tag.
 The tag is a description of the word’s part of speech, is it a verb, noun, adjective, etc.
 In most applications, we initially use a default tagger to get basic POS tagging that we can then enhance.

+New start: social determinant of health on NLP